vorth/vzome/docs/web-experiments-history.md

 I was also starting to think about replacing desktop vZome, looking into [Electron](https://www.electronjs.org/), a framework for building cross-platform desktop apps using web technologies.
 In 2017 I created this application, a fairly simple first effort with three.js.

-The source code for this application is also [available in GitHub](https://github.com/vorth/vzome-web).
-This project started as a fork of [sample code by Jerome Etienne](https://github.com/jeromeetienne/electron-threejs-example).

 <figure style="margin: 5%">
   <iframe id="tdl-ball"